Last Updated on April 19, 2023 by Editor

-But I fell in love with its fairytale setting: streets lined by Spanish moss-draped oaks, golden domes and bright awnings, and a lively park or square at every step.
-This was a place that I would want to visit again and again just to to meander aimlessly, soaking in dappled sunlight and the gracious architecture of one of the United States’ largest National Historic Landmark Districts.
+But I fell in love with the fairytale setting of its historic district: pink houses, Spanish moss-draped oak-lined streets, golden domes, bright awnings, and a lively park or square at every step.
+This was a place that I would want to visit again and again just to meander aimlessly, soaking in dappled sunlight and the gracious architecture of one of the United States’ largest National Historic Landmark Districts.

-Self-Guided Walking Tour
+Self-Guided Walking Tour of Savannah

-With over twenty squares in Savannah, you could wander in any direction and be amply rewarded.
+With 22 squares such as the popular Forsyth Park in Savannah, you could wander in any direction and be amply rewarded.
 On a recent afternoon, I left my car in the underground parking garage near the newly rebuilt Ellis Square.
 Until recently, Ellis was one of the squares lost to urban development in the 1950s but now it’s a wide open space where folks gather to picnic on the steps.

 Savannah’s largest square is also its oldest; laid out in 1733 by General James Oglethorpe, the park commemorates several local heroes.
 A sundial reminds visitors of the early colonists while a marble bench pays tribute to Johnny Mercer, the songwriter best known for “Moon River” and “Days of Wine and Roses.”

 Even on a Sunday afternoon in the depths of a Southern winter, the park bustled with activity.
 Pedestrians paused to capture selfies at an obelisk dedicated to Revolutionary War hero Nathanael Greene.
 Sweet tunes emanated from a grizzled flutist stationed at a park bench, a stainless steel bucket at his feet silently asking for contributions.
 Exiting the park, vivid paintings displayed for sale seemed to burst onto the street.

 Looking up from the art stand, my eyes were drawn down Bull Street to Savannah’s City Hall.
 Built in 1906, the building’s protruding dome is entirely covered by a shiny layer of 23-karat gold.
-(Tip – Sign up for a free behind-the-scenes tour at noon the first Tuesday of every month; reservations required.)
+(Tip – Sign up for a free behind-the-scenes tour at noon on the first Tuesday of every month; reservations required.)

 Next to City Hall, I approached River Street via Upper Factors Walk.
 In the 1870s when cotton was a $40 million export, Savannah was known as the “Wall Street of the South.”
-Cotton factors handled sales for their rural clients at these buildings located on the bluffs along the waterfront.
+Cotton Factors handled sales for their rural clients at these buildings located on the bluffs along the waterfront.

 “King Cotton’s Place,” the Red Romanesque Cotton Exchange building dominating this walk was occupied by these cotton brokers until the late 1940s.
 Currently, visitors are welcome to drop in on the headquarters of the Savannah Chamber of Commerce.

 In front of the Cotton Exchange, I stopped to photograph the iconic statue of a winged lion, or griffin depending on whom you ask, that was destroyed in 2008 by a drunk driver.
-It has been restored to its full magnificence, and now spouts a stream of water into a pool surrounded by an iron fence embellished with the images of famous poets and American presidents.
+It has been restored to its full magnificence and now spouts a stream of water into a pool surrounded by an iron fence embellished with the images of famous poets and American presidents.

 Savannah’s River Street along the Savannah River merits its own walking tour, even if it’s a little touristy.
 On that sunny afternoon, I saw a caricature artist, a street vendor making palm frond trinkets, and tourists lining up to get their photo taken with one of Savannah’s river boats.

-I found a number of restaurants and souvenir shops, but did not linger as by then I had worked up an appetite for Paula Deen’s legendary Southern comfort food.
+I found a number of restaurants and souvenir shops but did not linger as by then I had worked up an appetite for Paula Deen’s legendary Southern comfort food.

 Sundays at The Lady and Sons are buffet only, which is great because it’s the best way to try a little of everything.
 Not to be missed are the fried chicken, fried green tomatoes, mac n’ cheese, and, of course, the biscuits.